Allison M. Bustin

 - Teacher’s Assistant for Legal Research and Writing

-- National Association of Women Layers, Outstanding Law Student Award (Pitt Law)
+- National Association of Women Lawyers, Outstanding Law Student Award 2020

 Allison has a passion for service and believes in lifelong learning.
 Public service has been her driving force, and led her to join both AmeriCorps and Peace Corps to learn more about her adopted city, Pittsburgh, and the world.
 Working with other volunteers, be it through labor-based activities – roofing in WI, masonry in Bolivia, planting trees in Costa Rica, packing up book requests for inmates in PA – or now through legal advocacy – working with the Pitt Immigration Law Clinic, the Name Change Project, or serving as President of PLISF, a student-run nonprofit — has given her purpose and community.
 Her service experiences continue to motivate and educate her.
 In addition to service, Allison enjoys traveling, creating, cooking and gardening.